PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 If you can understand why it's faster to make tea the first way, then you can understand how we will make `check_websites` faster.
 Instead of waiting for a website to respond before sending a request to the next website, we will tell our computer to make the next request while it is waiting.

 Normally in Rust, when we call a function `do_something` we wait for it to return (even if it has no value to return, we still wait for it to finish).
 We say that this operation is blocking - it makes us wait for it to finish.
 An operation that does not block in Rust will run in a separate process.
 Think of a process as reading down the page of Rust code from top to bottom, going 'inside' each function when it gets called to read what it does.
-When a separate process starts, it's like another reader begins reading inside the function, leaving the original reader to carry on going down the page.
+When a separate process starts, it's like another reader begins reading inside the function, leaving the original reader to continue down the page.

 We will use [Tokio](https://tokio.rs), an asynchronous runtime for Rust, to run our code concurrently.
 This allows us to run multiple tasks at the same time without blocking the main thread.
-Rust only provides the interface for asynchronous runtime, so we need to use external libraries like [Tokio](https://tokio.rs) or [Async Std](https://async.rs) to actually run our code concurrently.
+Rust only provides the interface for asynchronous programming, so we need to use external libraries like [Tokio](https://tokio.rs) or [Async Std](https://async.rs) to actually run our code concurrently.

 To use Tokio, we need to add it to our `Cargo.toml`: